Islandora/documentation/docs/user-documentation/objects_to_resource_nodes.md

     -   Descriptive custom fields
 -   Derivative files (thumbnails, web-friendly service files, technical metadata, and more)

 It is possible to configure all elements of a resource node in Islandora 8.
-This fact allows full control over how one accesses the node and how they are displayed and discovered online.
+This fact allows full control over how one accesses the node and how nodes are displayed and discovered online.
 It also allows a repository to take full advantage of all third-party Drupal modules, themes, and distributions available.

 ## Islandora 8: Empowering resource nodes through Drupal